drjkenton/drafts/_posts/2025-08-06-post-admin-blues.md

 This essay is intended to capture some potential reasons why/how a person might desire to return to the faculty, and some of the challenges that they face one they return to the teaching/ scholarship /service triumvirate.

+Maybe the issue is that former admin are less willing to begin again at the beginning?

 ---